Mesolithic: Europe

-The Shigir Idol, from the east of the Ural mountains.
+The Shigir Idol, from the east of the Ural Mountains.

 Two skeletons of women aged between 25 and 35 years, dated between 6740 and 5680 BP, both of whom died a violent death.
 Found at Téviec, France in 1938.

-The Balkan Mesolithic begins around 15,000 years ago.
-In Western Europe, the Early Mesolithic, or Azilian, begins about 14,000 years ago, in the Franco-Cantabrian region of northern Spain and Southern France.
-In other parts of Europe, the Mesolithic begins by 11,500 years ago (the beginning of the Holocene), and it ends with the introduction of farming, depending on the region between c.
+The Balkan Mesolithic begins around 15,000 years ago, in the Franco-Cantabrian region 14,000 years ago (called Azilian) and in other parts of Europe by 11,500 years ago (the beginning of the Holocene).
+The Mesolithic ends with the introduction of farming, depending on the region between c.
 8,500 and 5,500 years ago.
-Regions that experienced greater environmental effects as the last glacial period ended have a much more apparent Mesolithic era, lasting millennia.
-In northern Europe, for example, societies were able to live well on rich food supplies from the marshlands created by the warmer climate.
-Such conditions produced distinctive human behaviors that are preserved in the material record, such as the Maglemosian and Azilian cultures.
-Such conditions also delayed the coming of the Neolithic until some 5,500 BP in northern Europe.
+Regions where the end of the last glacial period had greater environmental effects have a much clearer Mesolithic era, lasting millennia.
+For example, in northern Europe societies could live well on rich food supplies from the marshlands created by the warming climate.
+Such conditions produced distinctive human behaviors preserved in the material record, such as the Maglemosian and Azilian cultures.
+Such conditions also delayed the Neolithic until some 5,500 BP in northern Europe.

-The type of stone toolkit remains one of the most diagnostic features: the Mesolithic used a microlithic technology – composite devices manufactured with Mode V chipped stone tools (microliths), while the Paleolithic had utilized Modes I–IV.
-In some areas, however, such as Ireland, parts of Portugal, the Isle of Man and the Tyrrhenian Islands, a macrolithic technology was used in the Mesolithic.
-In the Neolithic, the microlithic technology was replaced by a macrolithic technology, with an increased use of polished stone tools such as stone axes.
+One of the Mesolithic's most defining features is the type of stone toolkit.
+The Mesolithic used a microlithic technology – composite devices manufactured with Mode V chipped stone tools (microliths), unlike the Modes I–IV used in the Paleolithic.
+However, a macrolithic technology was used in the Mesolithic in some areas such as Ireland, parts of Portugal, the Isle of Man and the Tyrrhenian Islands.
+In the Neolithic, microlithic technology was replaced by a macrolithic technology with an increased use of polished stone tools.